athirareji321/belly_button_challenge/README.md

-🖥️# Belly Button Biodiversity Dashboard
+# 🖥️Belly Button Biodiversity Dashboard

 This interactive dashboard allows users to explore the microbial diversity found in human navels using data from [Belly Button Biodiversity](https://robdunnlab.com/projects/belly-button-biodiversity/).
 The dataset reveals the presence of microbial species (operational taxonomic units, or OTUs) in human navels, with some species being common in more than 70% of people.